 Who we are

-Eurofound is managed by a director and deputy director, who report in turn to a Governing Board.
-The current director is Juan Menéndez-Valdés, who took up his post on 1 December 2010.
-The deputy director, Erika Mezger, took up her post in July 2009.
-The directors are appointed by the European Commission from a list provided by the Governing Board.
-The Board, made up of representatives of the governments and the social partners (the employers and trade unions), is responsible for the development of the multiannual and annual work programmes.
+Eurofound is managed by an executive director who reports to a Management Board (former Governing Board).
+The current executive director is Juan Menéndez-Valdés, who took up his post on 1 December 2010.
+The Board is made up of representatives of the governments and the social partners (employers and trade unions) and the European Commission, and provides the strategic orientation for Eurofound’s activities.

 Eurofound also maintains a Brussels Liaison Office, with the dual role of strengthening the visibility and impact of Eurofound research at EU level, and monitoring developments in policymaking.

 Some 100 staff members are drawn from a number of Member States and have a wide range of professional experience and background.
-A small number of experts are occasionally seconded from national administrations.
+Experts are occasionally seconded from national administrations.

 Eurofound's offices are centred around the 17th century Loughlinstown House in Dublin, Ireland.